-We live in a post-rational world, where everyone is trying to be as moral as possible and it is fashionable to boast about emotional-intelligence credentials: the ability to feel what other people are feeling.
-Studies in behavioural economics, which show that people are highly irrational, are now more popular than the dry old studies of 'economic man' that sought to explain how individuals make rational choices designed to maximise their utilities.
+We live in a post-rational world, where everyone tries to be as moral as possible and it is fashionable to boast about emotional-intelligence credentials: the ability to feel what other people are feeling.
+This is supported by studies in behavioural economics, which show that people are highly irrational, displacing the dry old studies of 'economic man' that sought to explain how individuals make rational choices designed to maximise their utilities.

 In the age of competitive victimhood, power lies in proving that you are more victimised than the other victims.
 This can be achieved by complaining louder and more effectively than the other complainers.
-The forgotten man in this context is the person who goes through life trying to take his own action, make his own luck, with his own little steps, and gets sadly left behind because he has failed to hone his complaining skills.
+The forgotten man in this context is the person who goes through life quietly, complaining about nothing, and gets sadly left behind because he has failed to hone his complaining skills.
 This is a very risky position to find yourself in.
-Being a good complainypants takes a surprising amount of skill, and if you don't practise it diligently you won't end up achieving much by way of power in society.
-This will surely lead you to a tragic end, full of regret about all the missed opportunities.
+It results in being overlooked when public policy is formulated.

 Scholar, Writer, Friend